eishub/eis/README.md

 # Environments that Implement EIS

-See [eishub](https://github.com/eishub/) for environments that implement the environment interface, ranging from toy environments such as the blocks world, to commercial games such as Unreal Tournament.
+See [eishub](https://github.com/eishub/) for environments that implement the environment interface, ranging from toy environments such as the blocks world, to commercial games such as StarCraft: Brood War.

 # Dependency information